adwaithcd/chatbot/README.md

 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
 - `SUPABASE_SERVICE_ROLE_KEY`
 - `NEXT_PUBLIC_OLLAMA_URL` (only needed when using local Ollama models; default: `http://localhost:11434`)

+Mandatory env variables:

 - `APPLICATION_CHATBOT_URL` add the url to the chatbot llm
 - `APPLICATION_CHATBOT_RECOMMENDATIONS_URL`  add the url for recommendations
+- `SURVEY_REQUIRED` if value is 1, survey is mandatory

 You can also add API keys as environment variables.